GRAPHIC-Take Five: A trillion-dollar problem

 4/ THE GAMESTOP BUCK STOPS HERE

-Reddit investors' darling GameStop reports fourth-quarte and full-year earnings on Tuesday and stakes are pretty high given the parabolic 1,200% gain since their December earnings report.
+Reddit investors' darling GameStop reports fourth-quarter and full-year earnings on Tuesday and stakes are pretty high given the parabolic 1,200% gain since their December earnings report.

 Estimates show the U.S. video game retailer is set to report a loss for the fiscal year, the first one in a really long time.